KeisGSmit/PrideHackathon/README.md

 #### Frequent Visitor Goals
 ##### GOAL
 * HOW THE SITE COMPLETES EACH GOAL

-### Full Testing
-[Click here](assets/docs/testing.md) to view the full testing steps that were completed on every device and browser, and screenshots of testing.

 #### Desktop / Laptop
 1. Google Chrome